 Group Study Rooms

-The two group study rooms located on the third floor of the Folsom Library are available for up to three hours' use each day by any Rensselaer-affiliated group of two or more persons on a first-come, first-assigned basis.
-The Service Desk is responsible for the assignment and administration of these rooms.
+The group study rooms located on the third floor of the Folsom Library are available for up to three hours' use each day by any Rensselaer-affiliated group of two or more persons on a first-come, first-use basis.

 There are also small group study rooms located on the first, third and fourth floors of Folsom Library that are left unlocked for both individuals and groups to use on a first-come, first-use basis.
-Near the end of the spring and fall semesters, student groups may reserve some of these rooms in advance to finish their class projects.
+Individuals may be asked to relocate if a group requests use of the room.

 Conditions of Group Study Room Use

-The following conditions exist for all groups who reserve study rooms:
+The following conditions exist for all groups who use the study rooms:

 - The Libraries assume no responsibility for the loss of or damage to personal property that is left in a study room at any time.

-- A group that reserves a study room must dispose of any waste properly and leave the room clean and orderly.
+- A group that uses a study room must dispose of any waste properly and leave the room clean and orderly.

 - Study groups may not move furniture and equipment into or out of a study room without the permission of the Library Service Desk staff.